-Choosing Lease Option for Your Real Estate Property
+Choosing a Lease Option for Your Real Estate Property

 The world of investing is filled with mechanisms investors use to get into properties and turn a profit.
 As a new real estate investor, that avalanche of information can often seem insurmountable.
 Financing options alone on a real estate investment could take days to fully understand.

-Nestled somewhere in that great array of information is the lease option, a mechanism used by some investors to get into a property quickly and with no down payment to speak of.
-It is a flexible solution to some investing issues and can provide a win-win situation for buyer and seller.
+Nestled somewhere in that information is the lease option, a mechanism used by some investors to get into a property quickly and with no down payment to speak of.
+It is a flexible solution to some investing issues and can provide a solution where everyone benefits the buyer and seller.

 The Option of a Lease Option